Last Updated on: 3rd October 2023, 11:22 am

-Wild conures deal with harsh living conditions, parasites, and adverse weather.
-As a result, green cheek conures molt at least once a year, shedding their feathers and growing replacements.
+Wild conures deal with harsh living conditions, extreme weather, and ectoparasites.
+That’s why green cheek conures molt at least once a year, shedding their old feathers and growing replacements.

-If your conure is molting naturally, feathers will fall out gradually but won’t leave any visible patches of skin.
-If you can see skin, your conure is plucking its feathers, suggesting it’s distressed.
+If a conure molts naturally, its feathers will fall out symmetrically without leaving bald patches.
+If you can see bare skin, a conure is plucking its feathers, implying it’s distressed.

-If you find your green cheek conure plucking its chest feathers, you must find out why.
-While molting is natural and essential, plucking is a warning sign that your parrot is unhappy in its environment.
+If you discover that a green cheek conure is plucking its chest feathers, you must find out why.
+While molting is natural and essential, feather picking is a warning sign that a parrot is unhappy.

 Is My Conure Molting or Plucking?

 If you keep conures, you need to understand the molting process.
-Molting occurs naturally in parrots, but this process could be confused with plucking or over-preening.
+Molting occurs naturally in parrots, but this process is sometimes confused with plucking or over-preening.

-Molting arises once or twice a year in conures, which keeps the feathers looking healthy and striking.
-Green-cheeked conures are proud of their appearance.
-Healthy, shiny fathers signify robust health and mating potential in the wild.
+Molting arises once or twice annually in conures, keeping the feathers healthy, colorful, and vibrant.
+Strong and shiny feathers signify robust health and mating potential in birds.

-Plucking is a different process and a source of greater cause for concern.
-Plucking sees a parrot forcibly tearing feathers from its body using its beak.
+Plucking is a different process and a source of concern.
+Plucking involves a parrot forcibly pulling out feathers from its body with its beak, leaving bare patches of skin.

 This is the easiest way to distinguish between molting and feather plucking in green cheek conures.

 What Age Do Green Cheek Conures Molt?

 A conure’s first molt will coincide with maturation into adulthood.
-In most cases, a green-cheeked conure will usually begin its first molt at 8-10 months of age.
+In most cases, a green-cheeked conure will begin its first molt at 8-10 months of age.

-It could be earlier, but this depends on the bird’s personality and lifestyle.
-One thing is certain is your conure’s plumage may change color after its first molt, which is perfectly natural.
+It could be earlier, but this depends on the bird’s genetics and lifestyle.
+One thing for sure is a conure’s plumage will change color after its first molt, which is entirely natural.

 What Time of Year Do Green Cheek Conures Molt?

 Spring and fall are the times of year most commonly associated with molting.
-The fall is the most popular time for a conure to shed old feathers and regrow replacements.
+The fall is the most common time for a conure to shed old feathers and regrow replacements.